How to clean architectural shingles

 Frequently Asked Questions

-It's recommended to clean architectural shingles once or twice a year to maintain their appearance and extend their lifespan.
+It's recommended to clean architectural shingles every 1-2 years, or as needed to maintain their appearance.

-Can I use a pressure washer to clean my shingles?
+Can I use a pressure washer to clean my architectural shingles?

-No, it's best to avoid using a pressure washer on architectural shingles, as the high-pressure water can damage the shingles.
+No, it's best to avoid using a pressure washer as it can damage the shingles.
+Instead, use a soft-bristle brush and a mild, non-abrasive detergent.

 Connect with certified professionals in your area